 - syrups, for example, golden syrup, maple syrup, rice syrup, malt syrup, glucose syrup and coconut syrup.

-You may not need a licence for the activities listed but you still need to comply with the Food Act 2006.
+You may not need a food business licence for the activities listed but you still need to comply with the Food Act 2006.

 Non-profit food businesses

 Different rules apply to licensing of non-profit organisations.